nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 * learn how to spawn OpenMP threads in your C/C++ code
 * how to compile C/C++ code with OpenMP enabled using `setuptools`

 We will use the code in directory `openmp`.
-Start with
+Start by
 ```
 cd openmp
 ```